book-of-kells/osx-configs/README.md

 Work in progress.
 So far this script is more like notes to myself.

 ## usage
+Change the name and email attributes in the `[user]` section of gitconfig either before running the script or in your `~/.gitconfig` file after it's created.

 Theoretically, it can be run it as root:
 ```commandline
 $ sudo ./init-osx-config.sh